RowenGopi87/AgenticQA/README.md

 - Start on http://localhost:3001
 - Enable WebSocket connection on ws://localhost:3002
 - Show connection status in the AgenticQA header

+## 📋 Cursor Agent Mode Integration

+For detailed information on how AgenticQA integrates with Cursor's Agent Mode, see the [Cursor Integration Guide](CURSOR_INTEGRATION.md).

+### Quick Summary:
+- AgenticQA creates a markdown file with your test prompt
+- Cursor opens with this file
+- Copy the content into Agent Mode to execute
+- Results can be recorded automatically or manually

 ## 📋 MCP Integration Details